fabiscafe/fcgu/README.md

 We only support (an up-to-date) Arch Linux.
 Distros who come with older package versions or customization can conflict with what this project provides.
 Because of this they are not supported.
 This includes [Arco Linux](https://arcolinux.com), [Artix Linux](https://artixlinux.org), [EndeavourOS](https://endeavouros.com), [Garuda Linux](https://garudalinux.org), [Manjaro](https://manjaro.org), and [all the others](https://wiki.archlinux.org/title/Arch-based_distributions).

+### Pamac conflict / removal
+TLDR: This Repo only supports pacman.
+The mirrorlist package does provide the line `conflicts=(pamac libpamac)`. **Please remove pamac if you want to use fcgu.**

+#### Why?
+fcgu is a pretty unstable, testing repo.
+It highly depends on the functionality of pacman.
+Manjaros Pamac does bring in another logic that can conflict in way or another with this repo as well as with the path to move back to distros packages.
+Because of this, pamac was set as conflict.
+If you still want to use pamac **You still can make it work by manually adding the mirrorlist**

 ### Will you push the PKGBUILDs to the AUR?
 In order to do this, the PKGBUILDs would need a lot of extra work and testing, just for the packaging part.
 Because time is a very limited resource that's not possible to do right now (and not planned for the future).